tlouarn/tlouarn.github.io/_posts/2020-03-14-big-numbers.md

 Number of atoms in the visible universe

+GOOGOL 10100 or ten to the power of one hundred

 Number of possible chess moves (including illegal moves)

 Number of possible Go moves

+Googolplex 10 raised to the power of a googol (10^10^100)